carlodmendoza/CS21BProject2/README.md

 ## Authorship

-Project by: Carlo Mendoza and Gener Angelo Lopez
+Project by: Carlo Mendoza and Gener Angelo Lopez</br>
-CS 21B, 2015-2016
+CS 21B, 2015-2016</br>
 Theme based on UNDERTALE by Toby Fox.
 Assets under fair use.

 ## Description